HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 7. General Operation/section 7-5 Fun with radio.md

 #### Grid locators

-Now, let's talk about a cool tool used in many contests: grid locators. *A grid locator is a letter-number designator assigned to a geographic location* on Earth.
+Now, let's talk about a cool tool used in many contests: grid locators. *A grid locator is a letter-number designator assigned to a geographic location* {{< link id="T8C05" >}} on Earth.
 For example, 'FM18' covers the Washington D.C. area.
 In contests, you might exchange grid squares instead of states or countries.
 It's like a global game of battleship!
 Grid locators aren't just for contests - they're useful for satellite operations, VHF/UHF work, and even general ragchewing when you want to share your location.

 Here are some examples: